 Pruning can be scary at first, but you’ll get the hang of it quick and find that it’s one of the most valuable things you can do for your plant.

-Join our community on Facebook to chat with other fiddle leaf fig owners about pruning and more.
+- Join our Fiddle Leaf Fig Plant Resource Group on Facebook to chat with other fiddle leaf fig owners about pruning and more.